The best coffee maker and espresso machine deals on Amazon Prime Day | CNN Underscored

 Ninja Specialty 50-Ounce Glass Carafe and Fold-Away Frother ($119.99, originally $169.99; amazon.com)

-This fancy Ninja coffee maker will help you make specialty brews in six sizes — and it can also make iced coffee.
+This fancy Ninja coffee maker — which hasn’t dropped this low in nearly two years — will help you make specialty brews in 6 sizes, and it can also make iced coffee.
 It has a built-in fold-away frother so you can make the latte of your dreams.

 Keurig K-Slim Coffee Maker ($49.99, originally $79; amazon.com)